bem/bem-sdk/packages/naming.entity.parse/README.md

 ### Using React style

-Parse a string using [React style](https://bem.info/methodology/naming-convention/#react-style) naming convention.
+Parse a string using the [React style](https://bem.info/methodology/naming-convention/#react-style) naming convention.

-For creating a parse function there is no difference between `react` and `origin-react` presets, you can use any of them.
+For creating a parse function there is no difference between the `react` and `origin-react` presets.
+You can use either of them.

 **Example:**